ERnsTL/flowd/flowd-rs/README.md

   * TODO Graph schema question: How to store that information "this graph outport should be connected to the remote FBP runtime at example.com:1234 secret xxxx?"
 (Always possible to do with a TCP socket component, but how to do it properly connecting FBP network protocol runtimes as remote subgraph?)
   * TODO runtime:packet input message, runtime:packet output message and runtime:packetsent ouput messages all look very similar and would create lots of useless network traffic by echoing the full messages back?
 Is that intended - runtime:packetsent with a simple correlation id would be sufficient?
 * TODO in trace:start message the field "buffersize" should be either camelCase like the runtime:runtime caseSensitive or both casesensitive and buffersize for consistency.
+* TODO inconsistency (!) between graph format and graph:addinitial/graph:removeinitial is that the data value is inside "src" object for the FBP network protocol and one level above outside the src for the FBP graph schema!
+And "src" is not marked as optional in the Graph spec schema!
+* TODO graph:addinitial and graph:removeinitial, here noflo-ui just leaves away the other fields of "src" like so "src":{"data":"bla"} but the Network Protocol does not mention that this is allowed.
+* TODO Graph spec schema: What values should be filled for the "src" fields if "data" is filled?
+* TODO noflo-ui just leaves away the "index" field from "src" and "tgt" fields if it is not indexable, but Network Protocol spec does not say this is optional.
+And 2nd part of the question: How should this be saved in Graph spec schema-conformant way when noflo-ui does not send "index" field?
+The index is not optional in neither Network Protocol nor Graph spec.

 Clarifications for Graph schema: